bcgov/sso-keycloak/docs/log-output-guide.md

 The keycloak configuration can be located in the [configuration folder](../docker/keycloak/configuration).
 Presently it is part of the image we deploy, meaning the image needs to be rebuilt before the logging change can take effect.
 For testing purposes, there is a keycloak deployment that allows users to edit the config in openshift and preview the effect by restarting the keycloak pod.
 Without the need to rebuild the image.

 The test instance config is `sso-keycloak-4-sso-config` found in the `b861c7-test` namespace and is the associated with the `sso-keycloak-4` deployment.
 Making changes to the config will only be reflected in the `sso-keycloak-4` app after restarting the `sso-keyclaok-4` pod.
+(Note this config is valid as of Aug 17 2022, the configuration may change as the product is under development.)

 Note this keycloak instance is used as a test environment for the CSS app's Gold-dev integrations.
 So taking it offline for config changes may effect other developers' tests.